 Medical evaluation of eye pain begins with a thorough history and physical examination.
 The history consists of questions documenting the symptoms in detail.

-Important questions asked include when the pain started, the location of pain, the duration of pain, the characteristics of pain, anything that makes the pain better or worse, what you were doing when the symptoms began, history of contact lens use, and previous eye injuries or surgeries.
+- Important questions that should be asked and answered include when the pain started, the location of pain, the intensity of the pain, the duration of pain, the characteristics of pain, anything that makes the pain better or worse, what activities was one engaged in when the symptoms began, history of contact lens use, and previous eye injuries or surgeries.

-Other important questions are whether you have allergies to medications, your current medications, past medical history, past surgeries, family history, and social history (including your work and travel habits as well as any history of alcohol, tobacco, or illegal drug use).
+- Other important questions are whether one has allergies to medications, one’s current medications, past medical history, past surgeries, family history, and social history (including work and travel habits as well as any history of alcohol, tobacco, or illegal drug use).

-The ophthalmologist may use instruments to get a better look at the eye.
+- The ophthalmologist may use instruments to get a better look at the internal structures of the eye.

-A dye called fluorescein may be put into the eye to detect abrasions, ulcerations, or any corneal defect.
-A special black light will be used in conjunction with the fluorescein to check for these problems.
+- A dye called fluorescein may be put into the eye to detect abrasions, ulcerations, or any corneal defect.
+A special blue light will be used in conjunction with the fluorescein to check for these problems.

 The clear cornea at the front of the eye absorbs most of the ultraviolet light that enters the eye.
 Because of this role, the cornea is susceptible to damage fr...learn more >>

 Dry eye syndrome is a disruption of the normal mix of tear layers that coats and lubricates the eye.
 The condition is most common in people over 40 years of age...learn more >>